AgentM12/funny-not-funny/README.md

  - `/function fnf:_option/hidden_votes`: Toggles the messages telling who voted for what.
  - `/function fnf:_option/no_prompts`: Toggles the prompts phase on/off to allow old prompts from re-appearing.

+To add players as admins use `/op <PlayerName>`.
+Alternatively, you can run the option functions above from the server console directly.

 ## Debug Info

-If there are any bugs in the game, let me know in an issue, or create a pr with a fix.
+If there are any bugs in the game, let me know in an issue, or create a PR with a fix.

 *Code analysis:*
 tools/debug contains a static analysis tool `mcsa.py` that checks for common errors and returns command usage statistics.

-*Highly technical:*
-In-game you can see `minecraft:marker` entities by tagging yourself with `/tag @s add fnf_show_markers` or remove it with `/tag @s remove fnf_show_markers`
+*Fixing Game State:* If you get stuck during any game (which shouldn't happen), you could try fixing this by running `/function fnf:state/0_lobby/transition` to transition all online players back to the lobby.
+You should also run `/reload`.
+If things don't work, try reinstalling this entire project.

 ## Data